rkapl123/DBAddin/docs/DBFuncs.md

 #### Inserting configurations

-If the user retrieves the relevant configuration, a warning is shown and then the configured cells are entered into the active workbook as defined in the config, relative to the current selection.
+If the desired configuration is selected, a warning is shown and the configured cells are filled into the active workbook as defined in the config, relative to the current selection.

 Cells in other worksheets are also filled, these are also taking the reference relative to the current selection.
 If the worksheet doesn't exist it is created.

-There are no checks (except for Excels sheet boundaries), especially concerning overwriting any cells !
+There are no checks performed on filling the cells (except for Excels sheet boundaries), especially concerning overwriting any cells !

 If the setting `ConfigSelect` (or any other ConfigSelect, see [Other Settings](https://rkapl123.github.io/DBAddin#other-settings) is found in the settings, then the query template given there (e.g. `SELECT TOP 10 * FROM !Table!`) is used instead of the standard config (currently `SELECT TOP 10000 * FROM <Table/View>`) when inserting cell configurations.
 The respective Table/View is being replaced into `!Table!`.